-BUILDING A SAGA FRANKENSTRAT
+BUILDING A SAGA STRIPED S-STYLE

 Note from GuitarAttack: Here is the kind of story we like to hear.
 Pretty ingenious build!!

-September 2007 -- From Mike Simpson:
+From Mike Simpson:

 Dear Guitar Attack -

-I finally got a picture of my Saga frankenstrat!
+I finally got a picture of my Saga S-Style!
 I've mentioned this build in the forum before, and can finally brief you on it!
 I did this build back in February/March of this year, and it went surprisingly well, even shooting Duplicolor outside during our unpredictable Buffalo weather.

 Since I didn't have to tools, time, and desire to replicate every last inch of the original, I took a few shortcuts, especially in regard to the neck and bridge.
 Here's the dirt: